 Teak Furniture

 Our outdoor furniture is crafted from genuine teak, a hardwood naturally rich in protective oils.
 These oils not only give teak its characteristic warm honey-brown tone, but also make the wood durable, water-resistant, insect-resistant, and highly suitable for outdoor use.
 When new, teak has a warm golden color that gradually softens to a silver-grey patina over time.
+As a natural material, teak will change over time — this is part of its character, not a flaw.

 Care and Maintenance